osrg/ryu-book/en/html/_sources/switch_test_tool.txt

 This tool is used to verify the status of support by OpenFlow switch for the OpenFlow specification by conducting a flow entry and a meter entry registration/packet application to the test subject OpenFlow switch according to a test pattern file and comparing the result of processing by the OpenFlow switch of packet rewriting and transfer (or discard) against the expected processing result described in the test pattern file.

+Currently, the supported OpenFlow versions are OpenFlow 1.0, OpenFlow 1.3 and OpenFlow 1.4.
-This tool is compatible with FlowMod message, MeterMod message and GroupMod message test of OpenFlow version 1.3 and OpenFlow version 1.4.
+And this tool is compatible with FlowMod message, GroupMod message and MeterMod message tests.

 ============================= ===================================